Frank5547/Dog-Breed-Classifier-with-Shiny-App-Deployment/README.md

 ![German Sheppard](Dog_Breed_Class_ex_gs.png)
 ![Mastiff](Dog_Breed_Class_ex_m.png)

-The first folder contains the code which I used to actually deploy the R Shiny app in www.shinyapps.io.
-As mentioned the underlying model is built using transfer learning.
+The first folder above represents the orginal code that I used to build and test the app locally in my computer.
+This includes the script were I trained and tested the model.
+As mentioned, the underlying model is built using transfer learning.
 It is based on ResNet50, but has custom fully-connected layers at the end to adapt it to the purpose of dog breed classification.
 Thus, the code to instantiate the model is as follows:

     # Instantiate the model
     # Specify model architecture